RosettaCommons/documentation/scripting_documentation/Developing-for-the-Broker.md

 Fortunately, there is only very rarely an actual need to vary chain lengths *during* sampling.
 A perfectly valid strategy when multiple lengths of chain need to be evaluated is to vary the length of the chain on a *per decoy* basis.
 In other words, choose a length once at the beginning of the trajectory and stick with it throughout, and sample the reasonable variance in length over decoy distribution, rather than within each decoy.

 Residue design, on the other hand, is less amenable to that strategy.
-To perform design that involves changes to the atom tree, the `DofPassport` must be updated, or at least be able to handle changing DOF_IDs.
+To perform design that involves changes to the atom tree, the `DofPassport` must be updated, or at least be able to handle changing `DOF_IDs`.

 There are a couple of ways this could be done.
 Because most design is side chain-swapping, the easiest way to do this would probably be to construct a way to claim an entire sidechain for design.
 This would claim `MUST CONTROL` access to the whole sidechain, and store access to all non-backbone atoms as a single entry in the `DofPassport`.
 For example, the entire backbone could be stored as a single `DOF_ID` with the atom number of the first non-backbone atom in the residue.